 ClearScale also implemented comprehensive monitoring and logging to report on the current status of the content stream wrapper API and integrated that with the Wowza API so that the client’s administrative team could identify which streams were currently playing, get status reports on selected streams, identify which end users were subscribed to a given stream, and cancel selected streams as needed.

-Like all efforts ClearScale has executed against, a robust testing plan was created to validate that the solution would meet the client’s requirements, including load testing and functional testing.
+Like all efforts ClearScale has executed, a robust testing plan was created to validate that the solution would meet the client’s requirements, including load testing and functional testing.
 Additional tests were created to ensure that S3 buckets could be created, modified, or removed as needed based on the need of the end-users and the amount of streaming content that needed to be stored.
 Finally, the functional testing included testing against the latest and most popular browsers for both Mac and PC as well as several mobile hardware and browser combinations.

 ClearScale has shown in many different client engagements that, by leveraging AWS services, any complex requirement is achievable with an outcome that is both desirable and sustainable.
 Whether it is building a custom application from the ground up or integrating a third-party solution into AWS services to build out a robust product, ClearScale has the expertise to deliver solutions that exceed our customer’s expectations.